Search results for:

-If your mail is successfully going through to your recipient’s mail server, but the mail itself seems to get filtered into their SPAM folder, there can be several reasons as to why.
-This guide will go over the different potential reasons and how to make sure your mail is as authenticated as possible and verify your IP is not being blocked, as well as how to test if the content of your mail itself is being flagged as SPAM.
+If your mail is successfully going through to your recipient's mail server, but the mail itself seems to get filtered into their SPAM folder, there can be several reasons as to why.
+This guide will go over the different potential reasons and how to make sure your mail is as authenticated as possible and verify your IP is not being blocked and how to test if the content of your mail itself is being flagged as SPAM.

 Many modern mail servers utilize three different DNS records to help validate that the source of an email is authentic and not being spoofed.

 These DNS records are SPF, DKIM, and DMARC records.
 All three are TXT records that can be set on any domain.

 Having these records on your domain's DNS helps mail servers further authenticate that the source of a mail item is legitimate.

 It can also help ensure that the rDNS for your IP address is set to the primary domain served from that IP address.

 SPF records are TXT entries that specify what servers are allowed to send an email for your domain, identified by their IP addresses.

 cPanel/WHM includes built-in tools to help generate and set SPF records for your domain(s).
 You can find the setup instructions for that in this article: